objectscript/cos-guidelines/README.md

   do array.SetAt(id, "id")
   #dim status As %Status = $$$OK
 ```
- This will help editor to provide better auto-complete, and eventually will be used by static checker for type informantion extraction.
+ This will help editor to provide better auto-complete, and eventually will be used by static checker for type information extraction.
 * Please indent blocks reasonably.
 We recommend to use 8, 4 or 2 spaces indentations.
 Pick your level, and apply consistently.
 ```
     if (expression) {